edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

 ----

 ### 7. Student do (5 minutes)
 * Tell the students to discuss with the person next to them what they just did.

+"You are responsible for the people around you - understanding what just happened."

+"Everyone you should be talking now."

 ----

 ### 8. Instructor Do (15 minutes)

 * Ask the class how they should start setting up their HTML document.
   * In your newly created folder and HTML file, set up the HTML file with the proper structure.

-An example solution could look like:
-   ###### HTML
+  * And code this out.

+  * After done.
+Commit, Push up to your in class code github repo, link students to it.
+Explain briefly what you done did (southern accent) through the process. *

   ```html
   <!DOCTYPE html>
   <html>